-Create a new directory
+Creating a new directory

-- ▶ Press the PGM MGT soft key to call the file manager - ▶ Use the left arrow key to select the directory tree - ▶ Select the TNC:\ drive if you want to create a new main directory, or select an existing directory to create a new subdirectory in it. - Enter the name of the new directory, and confirm it with the ENT key. smarT.NC then displays a pop-up window to confirm the new path name. - Press ENT or the Yes button to confirm.
-In order to cancel the procedure, press the ESC key or the No button.
+- ▶ Select the file manager: Press the PGM MGT key - ▶ Use the left arrow key to select the directory tree - Select the TNC:\ drive if you want to create a new main directory, or select an existing directory to create a new subdirectory in it - Enter the name of the new directory, and confirm it with the ENT key. smarT.NC then displays a pop-up window to confirm the new path name - Press ENT or the Yes button to confirm.
+In order to cancel the procedure, press the ESC key or the No button